JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ### Hardware Setup

-A [travel router](https://jalcocert.github.io/JAlcocerT/travel-router-gl-mt3000-review/), an [action cam](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/) and a kindle.
+A [travel router](https://jalcocert.github.io/JAlcocerT/travel-router-gl-mt3000-review/), an [action cam](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/) and a kindle with `.epub `books already loaded.

 > What else would you need?